In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Materials and Methods

 The heat treatment procedure consists of three stages: heating-up, baking and cooling-down.
 In the heating-up stage above \SI{200}{\degreeCelsius} the heating rate was kept close to \SI{1}{\degreeCelsius\per\minute} to reproduce the heating rate of the industrial furnaces used for the cavity treatment.
 When the desired temperature was reached, it was maintained constant during the baking stage (for \SI{3}{\hour}, \SI{11.5}{\hour} and \SI{15}{\hour} in different treatments).
 When the baking completed, the sample heating was switched off and the sample cooled down naturally (mainly by radiation).

 The residual gas analyzer used to measure gas species in the analytic chamber during the heat treatment detected the following molecules: CO, CO$_2$, H$_2$O.

 Most of the XPS spectra were collected \textit{in-situ} during baking at photon-beam energies of 900 or \SI{1000}{\electronvolt} and normal-emission geometry at a \SI{55}{\degree} angle between the incident beam and the analyzer aperture.
-In certain cases, for example, to study the surface contaminant species with more precision (to provide more signal from a smaller information depth) or to perform quantitative analysis, lower photon energies were used.
+In certain cases, for example, to study the surface contaminant species with more precision (to provide higher surface sensitivity) or to perform quantitative analysis, lower photon energies were used.

-The narrow-band high-resolution photoemission-energy distribution curves (EDCs) were collected with a constant pass energy of \SI{10}{\electronvolt}.
+The narrow-band high-resolution photoemission-energy distribution curves (EDCs) were collected with the pass energy of \SI{10}{\electronvolt}.
 The binding-energy (BE) scale of the spectra was calibrated using the Au 4$f_{7/2}$ core-level peak located at \SI{84.0}{\electronvolt} measured at a metal foil.
 The EDCs of interest in the present work included Nb 3$d$, O 1$s$, C 1$s$, N 1$s$, P 2$p$, F 1$s$ with the main focus on Nb 3$d$ core-level analysis.

-The spectra were fitted in CasaXPS software package using the fitting model described in \autocite{prudnikava2022systematic}.
-Briefly, background was fitted with the iterated Shirley-type-curve with offsets \autocite{engelhard2020introductory}.
+The spectra were fitted in the CasaXPS software package using the fitting model described in \autocite{prudnikava2022systematic}.
+Briefly, the background was fitted with the iterated Shirley-type-curve with offsets \autocite{engelhard2020introductory}.
 A linear dependence of the binding energy shifts of oxidation states in niobium oxides was considered when fitting the Nb 3$d$ core-level region.
 All the spectra were fitted with the metallic Nb\textsuperscript{0} doublet and the doublets corresponding to niobium oxides with the oxidation states ranging from +5 to +1.
 Contributions from oxygen interstitials within the niobium crystal lattice were included in the model as Nb\textsuperscript{+0.6} and Nb\textsuperscript{+0.4}.
 The lineshapes of Nb 3$d$ core-level peak features were chosen symmetric or asymmetric depending on the conductivity type of the respective compound in a bulk state.
 The lineshapes corresponding to Nb$^{+5}$, Nb$^{+4}$ and Nb$^{+3}$ oxides collected during baking had larger full widths at half maximum (FWHM) as compared to those at room temperature which is related to the oxide reduction process.

 The information depth, $S$, was estimated according to \autocite{powell2010progress}: